Deadly French Exocet Missile: Kills and Naval Impact

 The Exocet missile’s success in combat has had a profound effect on naval defense strategies.
 Before the Falklands War, many navies had placed greater emphasis on traditional naval artillery and surface-to-surface missiles for ship-to-ship engagements.
 The Exocet changed that mindset, proving that anti-ship missiles were the future of naval combat.

 - Naval Strategy: The Exocet also influenced tactical naval strategies.
 Fleets began to disperse their ships over larger areas to make them harder targets for missile attacks.
-Escort ships equipped with air defense capabilities were more frequently positioned to shield high-value assets like carriers and transports from missile threats.
+Air-defense escort ships more frequently shielded high-value assets like carriers and transports from missile threats.

 International User